Introducing Seeded Randomisation into an SSR Gatsby Project

 In the dynamic world of web development, randomised content serves as a way to present different items to your users fairly and equally.
 I spent much too much time finding ways to introduce randomisation into one of the previous versions of my portfolio simply to add a level of novelty to what was otherwise a fairly mundane grid.
 What it did mean however is that a visitor would be just as likely to be presented with the work I did for the London 2012 Olympics in that key topleft corner as they were to see my work with the Christian festival Rock Nations in that top spot.
 I even strongly believe that randomisation helps with SEO, offering signals back to search engines that the content is fresh and changes regularly.

-This is something that I carry on across my personal (and client) projects even now; the order of the projects that flicker past your eye as you first load my homepage is random, as are the Featured Projects a few scrolls downwards.
+This is something that I carry on across my personal (and client) projects even now; the order of the projects that flicker past your eye as you first load my homepage is random, as are the featured case studies a few scrolls downwards.

 By finding ways to introduce randomness into your website, you add an element of interest that keeps the experience fresh and engaging, encouraging and driving user exploration deeper into the site whilst ensuring a balanced exposure of all content.